 I made this video to show the evolution of the painting entitled, “Ixchel, Goddess of Healing.”
 Ixchel, (pronounced “E-shell,”), is a Mayan Goddess of the Moon, of Love, and many other things.
 She is the Mother of all of the Mayan deities and rules over the cycles of life and death.
 I like painting her because I have roots in the area where she is worshipped.
 (My father was born in Quetzaltenango, Guatemala and moved to the U.S. when he was a boy.)
 Ixchel had many responsibilities, love being what I was reaching for with this painting.
 I felt like an open wound over the toxicity from the last presidency, with all the hatred and negative energy being nurtured and grown within this country.
 I needed to paint something healing so I called on Ixchel for help.
-Even today, when hearing that name or seeing his image I feel very raw.
-Healing will take some time.

 This video shows the process of painting this piece.
 This is a work-in-progress.